 - Wide-ranging options to customize the User Experience (UX)

 A Word about Personalization

-When it comes to media consumption, the world has grown highly individual in its tastes.
-Many cultural critics argue that this has caused more harm than good, and they make a solid case.
-News has become siloed, and people often live in very different worlds from their neighbors who consume different news sources.
+The world has grown highly individual in its tastes regarding media consumption.
+Many cultural critics argue that this has caused more harm than good, making a solid case.
+News has become siloed, and people often live in very different worlds from their neighbors who consume various news sources.

 An extreme example of personalization run amok is what happens when you start watching YouTube videos from people who believe the world is flat.
-The platform decides that you like this “flat earth” content and it sends you more of it.
-If you’re particularly susceptible to online videos, you may start wondering whether NASA has been lying to you all this time.
+The platform decides that you like this “flat earth” content, and it sends you more of it.
+If you’re particularly susceptible to online videos, you may wonder whether NASA has been lying to you.

 Okay, probably not!
-You’re smart enough to read Net Solutions’ blog, so in all likelihood, you’re a rational human being.
+You’re smart enough to read Net Solutions’ blog, so you’re a rational human being.
 Still, you can see where personalization can get us in trouble as a civilization.

-Despite its downsides, personalization is a key component of each of these apps’ successes.
-Every single one of them has mastered the art of delivering content uniquely designed to engage users based on their interests.
+Personalization is a vital component of these apps’ successes despite its downsides.
+They have mastered the art of delivering content designed to engage users based on their interests.